VictorSngular/memoryCard-game/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+    # Memory Cards

+    Memory Cards is a Progressive Web App (PWA) game that you can install on your mobile devices.
+This project uses the Atomic Design pattern and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+    ## Installation and Local Execution

+    To install and run the Memory Cards application locally, follow these steps:

+    1. Clone the repository to your local machine using `git clone`.

+    ```bash
+    git clone <repository-url>
+    ```

+    2. Navigate into the project directory.

+    ```bash
+    cd memory-cards
+    ```

+    3. Install the project dependencies.

+    ```bash
+    npm install
+    ```

+    4. Start the application.

+    ```bash
+    npm start
+    ```

+    The application will start in development mode and will be available at [http://localhost:3000](http://localhost:3000) in your browser.

+    ## Running Tests

+    To run the tests for the Memory Cards application, use the following command:

+    ```bash
+    npm test
+    ```

+    This will launch the test runner in the interactive watch mode.

+    ## Husky Pre-commit Hooks

+    This project uses Husky to manage git hooks.
+We have a pre-commit hook set up to run ESLint and tests before each commit to ensure code quality and that all tests are passing.

+    ## Prettier Code Formatting

+    Prettier is set up in this project to manage code formatting.
+You can run Prettier across the codebase using the following command:

+    ```bash
+    npm run format
+    ```

+    Or if you're using Yarn:

+    ```bash
+    yarn format
+    ```

+    ## Progressive Web App (PWA)

+    Memory Cards is a PWA, which means it can be installed on your mobile device and accessed offline.
+This is made possible by a Service Worker that caches the application's resources.

+    ## Atomic Design

+    This project uses the Atomic Design pattern.
+This means that the components are split up into atoms, molecules, organisms, templates, and pages.
+This allows for better reusability and scalability of components.

     ## Learn More

     You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

     To learn React, check out the [React documentation](https://reactjs.org/).